maziac/lagmeter/Docs/LagMeasurements.md

 ![](Images/LagMeter_xbox.jpg)

-This was the best result I could measure.
+This was the best result of all joysticks.
 Interesting enough this was the **cheaper** of the 2 xbox controllers.

 I soldered a cable inside the controller in order not to have to open it everytime I want to do a measurement:
 ![](Images/xbox_controller_modified.jpg)